opentargets/genetics-backend/README.md

     docker build --tag otg-etl .
 ```

-### Use the Google Cloud Storage as source
+### Use the Google Cloud Storage as source to load release data

 Start a docker container in interactive mode.

 Host names must not contain protocol (`https` is assumed) or slashes.
-The data loading script uses `localhost` if no hostname provided.
+The data loading script uses `localhost` if no host name provided.

 ```
     docker run -it --rm \